ShameIRL/SonarQubeLLMAssistant/README.md

 ![requests 2.31.0](https://img.shields.io/badge/requests-2.31.0-blue.svg)

 > [!NOTE]
-> The content of this Repository is guaranteed to work with the above listed versions, as per last test; \
+> The content of this Repository is not guaranteed to work with versions differing from the ones listed above; \
 > Future versions might work as well but there is no guarantee.

 ## Table of Contents